cty20010831/ADSP_32014_Final_Project/Irene/README.md

 [![Bayesian Machine Learning](https://img.shields.io/badge/Bayesian-Machine_Learning-blue)](https://github.com/yourrepo)
 **A probabilistic approach for detecting Major Depressive Disorder (MDD) using Bayesian inference with speech and EEG features.**

+##  **Why Does This Matter?**
+- Depression affects over 300 million people worldwide and is the leading cause of disability.
+- In the U.S. alone, 21 million adults experience at least one major depressive episode each year.
+- Missed or delayed diagnosis leads to unnecessary suffering and costs the global economy over $1 trillion per year.

 ## 📌 **Overview**
 This project applies **Bayesian Machine Learning** techniques to classify depression using **speech embeddings from Wav2Vec 2.0** and **EEG-based neural activity features**.
 The goal is to **quantify uncertainty** in predictions and enhance model interpretability for **clinical decision-making**.